- About Us

 In addition to the information regularly updated here, we discuss the current status of Management Plan implementation at our annual public meeting each February.
 We are fully committed to carrying out the obligations of the Management Plan and operating the Lake Whitney Water Treatment Plant in a manner that will mitigate any impacts resulting from plant operation upon associated environmental resources.

 The Water Treatment Plant continues to operate in accordance with the Management Plan.
 Click here for information on lake levels, spillway flows and water withdrawals.
 Other studies and reports can be found here.

-Over the summer, you may see RWA employees and contractors at work in the area around Lake Whitney near the intersection of Whitney Avenue and Armory Street.
+This fall, you may see RWA employees and contractors at work in the area around Lake Whitney near the intersection of Whitney Avenue and Armory Street.
 They will be conducting test borings in advance of a project to rehabilitate the Whitney Dam.
 The Whitney Dam, built in the 1860s, is one of the RWA’s oldest pieces of infrastructure.
 It has received regular maintenance from the RWA to maintain a high level of safety and performance, and the project we are currently planning will ensure it remains strong and operational for another century.